JingboWang1997/CS2110-AssemblyWork/HW09/gba-makefiles/README.txt

 OPERATION:

+Press 'A' ('Z') to proceed from title screen to the game screen, and press 'A' ('Z') to go from the game over screen to the title screen.
+Pressing 'SELECT' ('DELETE') anytime can go to the title screen

 During the game, the up, down, left and right arrow will control the squirtle to go in the corresponding direction.
 The SELECT (DELETE) key will exit the game back to the title page at any time.